homics/instructions/homics/docs/user-guide/stock.md

 ### Extract it into a microservice

-If we extract the stock service in a microservice like we did before, the steps become :
+If we extract the stock service in a microservice like we did before, the steps would become:

 * Open transaction

-* Ask the micro service to impact the stock
+* Ask the micro service to update the stock

 * Wait for the response